 Visiting Assistant Professor of Business Economics and Public Policy, The Wharton School

-Jialan Wang is an economist in the Office of Research at the Consumer Financial Protection Bureau (CFPB), a Visiting Assistant Professor at the Wharton School, and a Visiting Faculty Affiliate of the Penn Wharton Public Policy Initiative.
+Jialan Wang is an economist in the Office of Research at the Consumer Financial Protection Bureau (CFPB), a Visiting Assistant Professor at the Wharton School, and a Visiting Faculty Affiliate of the Wharton Public Policy Initiative.
 She holds a BS in Mathematics from Caltech and a PhD in Financial Economics from MIT.
 Prior to joining the CFPB, she was an Assistant Professor of Finance at the Olin School of Business at Washington University in St Louis.
 Her research focuses on small dollar credit products, credit cards, and consumer bankruptcy.
 Her research has been published in the Quarterly Journal of Economics, Review of Economics and Statistics, and Journal of Economic Perspectives.

 Benjamin J. Keys, PhD